dials/dials/doc/sphinx/metrology_corrections.rst

-Here we have access to a thaumatin dataset collected with low dose to avoid radiation damage and with the detector 400 mm from the sample to ensure the coverage of reflections extends right out to the corner of the images.
+Here we have access to a thaumatin dataset collected with low dose to avoid radiation damage and with the detector 400 mm from the sample to ensure the coverage of reflections extends right out towards the corners of the images.

 Preparing for multi-tile refinement
 -----------------------------------